 Integration at the process level

-Fill out the one-page application form below and mail, email or FAX it to Tim Larson to show interest in the IMC Certificate Program.
-You will be contacted to discuss joining the class after we receive your one page application.
+Provide the application information below and mail, email or FAX it to Ken Foster to show interest in the IMC Certificate Program.
+You will be contacted to discuss joining the class after we receive your application.

 Send Application Form to: